djcsdy/haxe-xpath/README.md

 Haxe XPath aims to be a complete implementation of XPath for Haxe.
-To get started, See the documentation for the class xpath.XPath.
+To get started, See the documentation for the class `xpath.XPath`.

 Haxe XPath is presently very much in an alpha state and so the following caveats must be considered: